 Please review the agency responsible for conducting New Entrant activities and the description of your State's strategies, activities and monitoring.
-You must complete the safety audit data questions for the current year.
-You must select "yes" to make changes.
+Are there changes that need to be made for the upcoming fiscal year?
+Before selecting "yes," make sure there are changes to be made as once selected, this answer cannot be changed.